 Staff will develop Committee meeting materials such as agendas, minutes, and special correspondence as requested by members.
 Staff will review membership and bylaw, work on special tasks as requested by members.
 Key objectives for this task include monitoring of the membership of the committees and the amending of bylaws as needed.
-Staff will continue to develop the Committee handbook for members to use as a reference guide.
+Staff will also work to develop a Committee handbook for members to use as a reference guide.